(509) 910-8842

 Download CV ›

-Before joining Galanda Broadman, Joe worked as in-house counsel for a tribal government.
+Before joining Galanda Broadman, Joe worked in-house for a tribal government.
 His legal advocacy there resulted in the development of tribal government programs, including a first-of-its-kind tribal vehicle licensing program and associated tribal code revisions.
-He also successfully fought in courts and administrative forums to protect his client’s tribal sovereignty, the rights of his client’s constituents, and his client’s threatened cultural resources.
+He also successfully fought in courts and administrative forums to protect his client’s tribal sovereignty, the rights of Tribal citizens, and threatened cultural resources.
 In addition, he negotiated contracts and worked to close the purchase and sale of businesses and lands.
 His experiences before practicing law—including service in the United States Marine Corps and working on human rights issues in Bosnia and Herzegovina—equipped Joe to thrive in diverse communities, work efficiently and effectively under pressure, relentlessly pursue his clients’ objectives, and serve American indigenous communities.

 Representative Client Successes